fairmath/fherma-challenges/ibm-substring-matching/description.md

 The intuition behind using TileTensors is to express your code as operating on tensors.
 Then, the mapping to ciphertexts is done independently to the code. thinking of a ciphertext as a block (or "tile"), we cover the tensor with ciphertexts.
 The shape we give a single tile determines the packing.
 For example, a tile that has a single row (i.e., maps the slots of a ciphertext to a single row) will impose a row-wise packing; a tile that has a single column (i.e., maps the slots of a ciphertext to a single column) imposes a column-wise packing; and a tile that has 2 rows (i.e. maps the first half of the slots to one row and the second half of the slots a second row) imposes a packing with 2 strings in each ciphertext.

-TileTensors are implemented in HElayers [download here: https://ibm.github.io/helayers/].
+TileTensors are implemented in [HElayers](https://ibm.github.io/helayers/).
 HElayers is a library developed by IBM Research that simplifies the use of FHE, making coding privacy preserving algorithms and specifically privacy preserving machine learning algorithms easier.

-You can read more about TileTensors in [this tutorial from 2022 https://research.ibm.com/haifa/dept/vst/tutorial_ccs2022.html] and [this tutorial from 2023 https://research.ibm.com/haifa/dept/vst/tutorial_ccs2023.html].
+You can read more about TileTensors in [this tutorial from 2022](https://research.ibm.com/haifa/dept/vst/tutorial_ccs2022.html) and [this tutorial from 2023](https://research.ibm.com/haifa/dept/vst/tutorial_ccs2023.html).

 Specifically for this challenge, you may be interested in interleaved dimensions.

 ## Requirements of the output

 1. **Packing**: The output should be a ciphertext $o$ where the $i$-th slot of $o$ holds the first position where $s[i]$ (the $i$-th input string) appears in $T$.
 2. **Accuracy**: These values will be rounded to the nearest integer so they can incur an error of up to $0.49$.

 ## Timeline